DenisRang/Fire-detection-Detectron2/README.md

 ![](demo.gif)

 ## Getting Started
-The easiest way to repeat the whole experiment you should run [workflow.ipynb](workflow.ipynb]) in Google Colab.
+The easiest way to repeat the whole experiment is to run [workflow.ipynb](workflow.ipynb]) in Google Colab.